-5) Tube of Barge® brand Contact Cement
+5. Tube of Barge Contact Cement

 If you need to quickly join leather, cloth, canvas, PVC, etc., this stuff is just unbeatable.
 Get the smallest tubes you can find, and resist the urge to get the gallon can.
 When I was doing leatherwork semi-professionally, I usually ended up tossing the last half inch or so of every pint can, because it dried out (I didn’t like keeping a can of toluene around in my house just to keep it liquid – YMMV).
 When you need a ‘quick permanent fix’, this stuff is nearly as useful as duck tape, if you follow the directions.

 Originally a farrier’s tool for trimming hooves.
 You can pick one up at your local hardware store.
 Combines round and flat wood rasp and coarse wood file surfaces in one small, light tool.
 You sometimes find the need to make a piece of wood (or plastic or aluminum – too coarse/soft for most other metals) “just fit”, or knock down rough surfaces.
 Very, very handy tool.

 You can pick these up at yard sales and flea markets for a couple bucks.
 Stick one behind the driver’s seat in your vehicle and it takes up almost no space.
 Three legs are more stable on ice, snow, mud or rough ground.
 You might actually injure yourself outdoors, and a support comes in handy.
 If you only spent a buck on it, and it’s not a priceless family heirloom, you should have no problem splitting it for dry kindling in an emergency.
-You can use it as an improvised weapon in bad situations, or just shake it in the air and yell “You kids get the H*ll off my lawn..” as needed.
+You can use it as an improvised weapon in bad situations, or just shake it in the air and yell “You kids get the hell off my lawn..” as needed.

-A small, light package holding a reasonable-gauge translucent plastic tarp with sorta-reinforced grommets on on edge.
+A small, light package holding a reasonable-gauge translucent plastic tarp with sorta-reinforced grommets on the edge.
 This will never take the place of a big roll of plastic painter’s tarp, but it only costs a buck, and you can slip an extra one in almost anywhere.
 The packaging makes a decent (cold liquid) drinking cup.

 You need to go to an old-school hardware store or online to get these.
 About $3 apiece.
 They have been replaced in most kitchen stores by plastic junk, cast aluminum is better.
 You’re not going to use it to shell and de-vein shrimp, unless you’re REALLY lucky.
 Round down the sharp point with a file and some emery cloth and you now have a tool that old-time mariners called a ‘marlinspike”.
 Any time you need to deal with tangled, fouled, knotted, wet, nasty cordage, it is absolutely priceless.
-It is used to pry open knots or as leverage to tighten siezings without fraying or cutting the rope.
+It is used to pry open knots or as leverage to tighten seizings without fraying or cutting the rope.
 I actually prefer the shrimp tool to the marlinspikes on my rigger’s knives.

 We all secretly (or not so secretly) love playing Billy Bad*ss and tossing Spetznaz entrenching shovels into the ends of big logs on camping trips.
 Ever try to actually dig a hole with one without a good supply of analgesic meds?
 It’s painful.
 A ‘real’ small shovel will fit in nearly any vehicle, and costs about $12.
 (Often on sale 2 for $14 at Sportsmansguide).
 If you live in snow, mud or sand country, a “kiddy-size” snow shovel is not a bad thing to have stashed in the vehicle, either.